From Jenn Foster and Melanie Johnson:

 Having a podcast gives you the opportunity to demonstrate your expertise in real-time.
 This is a very powerful tool, and yes, if you’re showing up every week or every other week and you’re doing an interview or having a conversation, you’re establishing your credibility.
 When you’re doing an interview, you are having a conversation — you are not grilling the person on the other end, like you might imagine an interview to be.
 While you are discussing your experience, the other person shares their expertise in their area.
 You’ll be able to comment and contribute.
 It’s a natural flow.
 Over time, your listeners hear that natural flow of conversation.
 They hear the real depth of expertise on the topic.
 The listeners also develop a relationship with you.

 One of my listeners reached out to say that he had been listening to my podcast for hours as he traveled on a business trip.
 He didn’t have to be convinced or receive a fancy sales pitch — he was ready to become my client.
 That is the power of a podcast, it lets you build relationships on a scale you just can’t do otherwise.

 #4 Develop Intellectual Property

 The last big benefit of a podcast is you get to develop your intellectual property.
 As you talk through your message, your message gets refined, very quickly.
-You can even take it one step further and organize your episodes.
+You can take it even one step further and organize your episodes.
 For example, each episode could be a different chapter in a book.
 You could then hand that off to a ghostwriter or editor — it’s a very easy way to create content and develop your intellectual property.
 This very book was created from a webinar we turned into a podcast.
 You get a lot of bang for a very small investment.
 We’re talking maybe two to four hours a month of total time invested.
-For most people it takes them that much time to write one decent article, sometimes more.
+For most, it takes that much time to write one decent article, sometimes more.
 When you have a podcast the results are limitless.